 It is said that in The United States of America, Christmas is celebrated in every possible way!
-But that doesn’t mean that Americans haven’t developed new holiday traditions.
+But Americans still need to develop new holiday traditions.
 Characters like Rudolph and Frosty the reindeer have become as famous as Santa Claus.
-Not uninteresting is the infusion into American culture of iconic advertising images, such as Coca-Cola’s signature polar bears.
+The infusion into American culture of iconic advertising images, such as Coca-Cola’s signature polar bears, is uninteresting.

 Americans boast that the present Santa Claus was ‘born’ in the United States.
-Thanks to a myriad of artists, writers, and, of course, legends.
+Thanks to many artists, writers, and, of course, legends.

 Where does the name Santa Claus come from?

-In 1863, the “made in America” Santa Claus was given the name Santa Claus.
+In 1863, the “made in America” Santa Claus was named Santa Claus.
 And was outfitted with red clothing and a reindeer sleigh.

 6 Christmas Traditions in the Different States

-Nowadays, Christmas is celebrated in different ways in different parts of the United States because of the variety of nationalities that have settled throughout America.
+Nowadays, Christmas is celebrated in different ways in different parts of the United States because of the various nationalities that have settled throughout America.